vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_completion.md

 ### Synopsis

-Output shell completion code for the specified shell [bash zsh fish powershell].
+Output shell completion code for the specified shell (bash, zsh, fish, powershell).

 The shell completion code must be evaluated to provide completion.
 See Examples for how to perform this for your given shell.